 The project site is designated as MDR by the Manteca General Plan Land Use Map.
 The proposed project would not convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use.
 The proposed project is subject to the City's agricultural mitigation fee program and the SJMSCP.
+Payment of these fees is standard for the conversion of farmland in the City of Manteca.
+Different types of land require different levels of mitigation.
+The entirety of San Joaquin County is mapped according to each land use category so that landowners, project proponents and project reviewers are aware of the applicable SJMSCP fees for the proposed development.
+The appropriate fees are collected by the City and remitted to SJCOG for administration.
+SJCOG uses the funds to preserve open space land of comparable types throughout the County, often coordinating with other private or public land trusts to purchase conservation easements or buy land outright for preservation.
+Fees are automatically adjusted on an annual basis.

 The project proponent will be required to pay the established fees on a per-acre basis for the loss of important farmland.
 Fees paid toward the City's program shall be used to fund conservation easements on comparable or better agricultural lands to provide compensatory mitigation.
 With implementation of the following mitigation measure the proposed project would be reduced to a less than significant impact relative to this issue.